 The effect was beautiful, with each small bubble reflecting a rainbow.
 They floated past the branches of the tree that had been set up on stage, with tiny yellow feathered imitation birds perched on the limbs.

 The front of the stage was decorated with boxes of live growing grass, with little colorful glittery faux butterflies and dragonflies in each of the boxes.
-There were two large vases filled with yellow and orange gerber daises on either side of the grass display.
+There were two large vases filled with yellow and orange gerber daisies on either side of the glass display.

 It evoked her spirit.